Guided Reading: Classroom Culture and Environment

 Focus on “process” not “products.”
 Some center activities might have products that result from completing the activity, while others should celebrate the process of reading together or playing with words and won’t produce anything to check or assess.
 Whatever the goal, consider how the activity either motivates children or serves as a record of accomplishment.

 Model what you want children to do.
 Extensive and repeated role modeling is the key to successful center management.
 This helps the children develop a clear understanding of what is expected of them.
 Centers and materials should be introduced one at a time, perhaps over the course of a week.
 Model explicitly what is expected and how materials are used.
 Link the activity to your teaching.
-For example: When the children see you look for rhyming words in picture books during an intentional read-aloud, they will be able to do the same in centers.
+For example: When the children see you look for rhyming words in picture books during an Intentional Read Aloud, they will be able to do the same in centers.

 Establish routines.
 Teach procedures and routines to children to help centers run smoothly.
 Teach and reinforce responsibilities so that children learn to self-manage and take care of others.
-Establish routines of who visits which center, how many at a center, what to do with finished work, etc. Review these routines often.
+Establish routines for who visits which center, how many at a center, what to do with finished work, etc. Review these routines often.

 Center or Station Activities

-Here are some simple, engaging and useful center or station ideas for your classroom.
+Here are some simple, engaging, and useful center or station ideas for your classroom.
 All of these centers have open-ended activities that are easy to update and enhance throughout the year.
 Differentiate your centers to meet the needs of your class by giving children choice in activities and reading materials.

 |Literacy Stations||Examples of Activities (K-3)||Examples of Materials to Include|